The 15 Best Software Development Companies in Ukraine

 - No SOC 2, ISO 27001, or equivalent certifications

-- Reluctance to provide client references, especially from US companies working with their Kyiv, Ukraine offices
+- Reluctance to provide client references, especially from US companies working with their Ukrainian teams

 As A. Pavliv of N-iX notes: